turtletree/turtletree.github.io/content/pages/Build personal website.md

 ---

-## Action Items
+## Use Hugo

 Quick steps to publish #logseq pages

-TODO Clone [logseq-schrodinger-template](https://github.com/turtletree/test-publish-logseq) and put it under main domain `turtletree.github.io`

-TODO Replace content with my own exported, unzipped content

-TODO Update config.yml with personal info

 More features

-TODO Add logseq-publish Action for automated CI

-TODO Add Graph in main menu, reference the example of [brian sunter](https://briansunter.com/)

-TODO Add multi language selector

-TODO Able to switch themes
+  + Check all Logseq Format make sure it works

 Other actions

-Document what exactly I did
+  + Document what exactly I did

-Send PR for README to above resources
+  + Send PR for README to above resources

+## Use Logseq